Can addiction be treated? Yes, but it’s not simple.

 - Buprenorphine: This is a newer replacement medication, and it works similarly to methadone.
 While you take this drug, your brain will feel Vicodin is still available.
 You can take this drug home and use it there.

 - Antidepressants: Long-term use of Vicodin can lead to an inability to feel joy.
-Antidepressants can correct the chemical imbalance and bring color to your life.
+Antidepressants, such as Mirtazapine, can correct the chemical imbalance and bring color to your life.

 - Over-the-counter aids: You might need help with nausea, diarrhea, restlessness, and your appetite early in the healing process.
 A cocktail of over-the-counter solutions could help.